About the Program

 PhD Program Requirements at a Glance

-Students should make progress toward completing graduate coursework and language requirements as outlined in the program guide, Higher Degrees (see history.berkeley.edu).
-Students must pass a third semester examination concentrating on their first field by the end of their third semester.
+Students should make progress toward completing graduate coursework and language requirements as outlined in the History Graduate Program Guide.
+Students must pass a third-semester examination concentrating on their first field2 prior to the start of their fourth semester.
 Before taking the doctoral qualifying examination, students must satisfy all course and language requirements.
 Students must take the PhD qualifying examination no later than the end of the spring semester of the third year, for students in a six-year field, and by the end of the spring semester of the fourth year, for students in a seven-year field.
 Advancement to doctoral candidacy immediately follows the qualifying exam upon approval of a dissertation committee and written dissertation prospectus.
 After advancing, students will continue to be enrolled and submit annual progress reports.
 Final completion of the PhD requires submission and approval of the dissertation.

 Program Fields of Concentration

-The program prepares the student in three selected fields of study: two fields of history (called the first field and the second field) and one field in another discipline (called the third or outside field).
-Students indicate their choice of the first field at the time of application to the program and they decide upon the second and outside fields by the end of the first year of study.
+The program prepares the student in four selected fields of study: three fields of History (called the first, second, and third field) and one field in another discipline (called the fourth or outside field).
+Students indicate their choice of the first field at the time of application to the program and they decide upon the second, third, and outside fields by the end of the second year of study.
 Students are bound by normative time requirements of the first field.
-The graduate advisers committee must formally approve the selection of these fields, normally by the end of the first year.
+The graduate advisers committee must formally approve the selection of these fields, normally by the end of the second year.

 15. South Asia